hashgraph/hedera-hcs-sxc-java/README.md

     - hcs-sxc-java-examples/hcs-sxc-java-simple-message-demo/config/apps.yaml
     - hcs-sxc-java-examples/hcs-sxc-java-simple-message-demo/config/config.yaml

-    - hcs-sxc-java-examples/hcs-sxc-java-simple-message-demo/docker-compose.yml
+    - hcs-sxc-java-examples/hcs-sxc-java-simple-message-demo/docker-compose.yml (only if you want to try simple demo through relay and queue)
-    - hcs-sxc-java-examples/hcs-sxc-java-simple-message-demo/config/queue-config.yaml
+    - hcs-sxc-java-examples/hcs-sxc-java-simple-message-demo/config/queue-config.yaml (only if you want to try simple demo through relay and queue)
-    - hcs-sxc-java-examples/hcs-sxc-java-simple-message-demo/config/relay-config.yaml
+    - hcs-sxc-java-examples/hcs-sxc-java-simple-message-demo/config/relay-config.yaml (only if you want to try simple demo through relay and queue)

 #### Compile docker images